How to store your expressed breastmilk properly

 All milk should be dated before storing.
 Storing milk in 2-4 ounce (60 to 120 ml) amounts may reduce waste.
 Refrigerated breastmilk has more anti-infective properties than frozen milk.
 Cool fresh milk in the refrigerator before adding it to previously frozen milk.
 Preferably, breastmilk should be refrigerated or chilled right after it is expressed.

-The MAM Storage solution and MAM Anti colic bottles can be easily screwed on to the MAM Breast pump, and breast milk can be safely expressed directly into the bottle or storage solution.
+The MAM Storage solution and MAM Easy Start Anti colic bottles (enter code: TRYMEFREEBLOG to claim a free sample excluding P&P) can be easily screwed on to the MAM Breast pump, and breast milk can be safely expressed directly into the bottle or storage solution.
 The storage solutions can also be repeatedly labelled with corresponding dates, making correct storage easy.
 You can store breast milk in a sterilised container or in special breast milk storage bags:

 - in the fridge for up to five days at 4C or lower (you can buy cheap fridge thermometers online).
 Do not store in the fridge door.